nasa/openmct/docs/src/process/cycle.md

   ensuring software passes that testing in order to ship on time;
   may prefer to disable malfunctioning components and fix them in a subsequent sprint, for example.
-* __Ship.__ Tag a code snapshot that has passed acceptance testing and deploy that version.
-(Only true if acceptance testing has passed by this point; if acceptance testing has not been passed, will need to make ad hoc decisions with stakeholders, e.g. "extend the sprint" or "defer shipment until end of next sprint.")
+* [__Ship.__](version.md) Tag a code snapshot that has passed release/sprint testing and deploy that version.
+(Only true if relevant testing has passed by this point; if testing has not been passed, will need to make ad hoc decisions with stakeholders, e.g. "extend the sprint" or "defer shipment until end of next sprint.")